teamniteo/handbook/5_People/personal-finances.md

 Niteans are either sole proprietors or have companies that charge Niteo for the work.
 When you have a registered business, you can legitimately and legally save money on taxes when purchasing things for your company.
 This can be a computer, phone, desk, chair, software, or anything else you need for your job (and was not paid directly by Niteo).

 You have two options to purchase something: either out-of-pocket from your savings or your company's pocket.
-The second option brings you large savings.
+The second option brings you considerable savings.

 Let's look at an example of a computer purchase.
 In our first example, we'll buy our computer after we've paid taxes in the company.
 This tax can be corporate profit tax or, more often, salary taxes.